gavinkendall/autoscreen/readme.txt

 Modules - Screens
 -----------------
 This module enables you to setup as many screens as you prefer.

+A green square in the list indicates that the Screen is active.
+A red square in the list indicates that the Screen is inactive.
+You can click on a square to toggle the active/inactive state.

 The green button with the white plus will show you a preview of the currently selected Component (whether it be the Active Window or an available screen/display/monitor).